The Mass Gap Approach to QCD.I. The true gauge and dynamical structures of its ground state: New solution to the gluon SD equation (2.1)

-where we have introduced the useful notation, namely $\xi_0 = \lambda^{-1}$~\cite{4} (not to be confused with the dimensionless UV regulating parameter, mentioned in Section 2).
+where we have introduced the useful notation $\xi_0 = \lambda^{-1}$~\cite{4}.
 The corresponding ST identity now becomes

-This is the generalized gauge since it depends on the constant $\Delta^2_t(D)$, and when it is zero, one recovers the gauge-fixing parameter for the free gluon propagator.
-To our best knowledge the generalized gauge (6.6) has been derived for the first time in a such new manner.
-In the generalized gauge the gauge-fixing parameter $\lambda^{-1}$ is convenient to vary continuously from zero to infinity.
-The functional dependence of the generalized gauge-fixing parameter $\xi$ (6.4) is fixed up to an arbitrary gauge-fixing parameter $\xi_0 = \lambda^{-1}$.
-Unless we fix it, and thus $\xi$ itself, we will call such situation as the general gauge dependence (GGD), see equations (3.1), (6.5), and (6.6).
+The ST identity (5.6) depends on the constant $\Delta^2_t(D)$, and when it is zero, one recovers the gauge-fixing parameter for the free gluon propagator.
+In this ST identity the gauge-fixing parameter $\lambda^{-1}$ for the free gluon propagator is convenient to vary continuously from zero to infinity.
+The functional dependence of $\xi$ (5.6) is fixed up to an arbitrary gauge-fixing parameter $\xi_0 = \lambda^{-1}$.
+Unless we fix it, and thus $\xi$ itself, we will call such situation as the generalized gauge dependence (GGD), see eqs.~(3.1)-(3.2) and (5.5)-(5.6).
 Choosing $\xi_0 = \lambda^{-1}$ explicitly, we will call such situation as the explicit gauge dependence (EGD).
-For example, $\xi_0 = \lambda^{-1}=0$ is called the unitary (Landau) gauge, $\xi_0 = \lambda^{-1}=1$ is called the t' Hooft--Feynman gauge, etc.~\cite{28,29,30,31}.
-The formal $\xi_0 = \lambda^{-1}= \infty$ limit is called as the canonical gauge in~\cite{30}.
-This distinction seems a mere convention, but, nevertheless, it is useful one in QCD because of the presence of the mass scale parameter in its ground state.
-The generalized gauge requires that there is no other functional expression for $\xi$, apart from given by the relation (6.4) at finite $\xi_0 = \lambda^{-1}$, in the full gluon propagator (6.5) and the ST identity (6.6) for the regularized gluon fields.
+For example, $\xi_0 = \lambda^{-1}=0$ is called the unitary (Landau) gauge, $\xi_0 = \lambda^{-1}=1$ is called the t' Hooft--Feynman gauge, etc.~\cite{31,32,33,34}.
+The formal $\xi_0 = \lambda^{-1}= \infty$ limit is called as the canonical gauge in~\cite{33}.
+This distinction seems a mere convention, but, nevertheless, it is useful one in QCD because of the presence of $\Delta^2_t(D)$ in its ground state.
+There is no other functional expression for $\xi$, apart from given by the relation (5.4) at finite $\xi_0 = \lambda^{-1}$, in the full gluon propagator (5.5) and the ST identity (5.6) for the regularized gluon fields.